Saskatchewan Resources

 - William M Farley Memorial Award

-- Students must be enrolled in an Agriculture related program in a post-secondary educational institution.
+- Students must be enrolled in an agriculture related program in a post-secondary educational institution.

 - The applicant must be in their second or subsequent year in a program of at least two years duration.